Current training partnerships:

 CCG DA Champion Network

-Reducing the Risk of Domestic Abuse are very excited to announce the development of a Domestic Abuse Champion Network within Bedfordshire, Luton and Milton Keynes GP Practices.
+Reducing the Risk of Domestic Abuse are pleased to announce the development of a Domestic Abuse Champion Network within Bedfordshire, Luton and Milton Keynes GP Practices.
 The training is available to any GP practice staff within these localities.

 This network of trained Domestic Abuse Champions will support good practice and effective identification and signposting, whilst also being part of the wider Reducing the Risk Champion Network.
 This project is funded by NHS England and commissioned by the Safeguarding Leads within Bedfordshire, Luton and Milton Keynes Clinical Commissioning Groups.

-DA Champions must commit to attending a free 2-day online training programme.
-The training runs from 10am–4pm, and includes breaks and lunch (sadly we cannot provide this over the web!).
+DA Champions must commit to attending a free 2-day online training programme delivered over Zoom.
+The training runs from 10am–4:30pm, and includes breaks and lunch (sadly we cannot provide this over the web!).
+There will be some pre-training materials which should take around 1 hour to complete.

 The majority of domestic abuse victims will use health services due to the physical, psychological and emotional impact of the abuse.
 This is where you can play a pivotal part in supporting victims and reducing the risk of domestic homicide and serious harm.